microsoft/fabricrealtimelab/modules/module03.md

 ![Configure Initial Report](../images/module03/pbiinitialreport.png)

-Click File > Save, and name the report RealTimeStocks, and be sure to save it to the RealTimeWorkspace.
+Click File > Save, name the report RealTimeStocks, and be sure to save it to the RealTimeWorkspace.

 Open the report from either the link on the save dialog or from the RealTimeStocks workspace.
 While this is a promising start, let's make sure the chart only shows data for the last 5 minutes.
 Click the edit button along the top navigation bar to open the report editor, and select the line chart on the report.
 Configure a filter for *timestamp* to display data for the last 5 minutes using these settings: